feather-game-engine/feather/README.md

 ## Technology

-This project uses SDL2 for access to input and graphics hardware and SCons as a buildsystem.
-You will need to install SCons yourself through pip, however I am considering shipping scons-local as part of the project.
+This project uses SDL2 for access to input and graphics hardware and cmake as a buildsystem.

 ## Developers